bup/bup/Documentation/bup-config.5.md

     (fewer bits means better deduplication) as compared to the amount of metadata to keep on disk and the RAM usage during repo operations (more bits means fewer objects, means less metadata space and RAM use).
-The expected average block size is 2^bits (1
+The expected average blob size is 2^bits (1
     << bits).
 A sufficiently small change in a file would cause that
     much new data to be saved (plus tree metadata).
 The maximum blob size is four times that.

+    The historical default of `legacy:13` is probably small for many current repositories.
+As mentioned above, setting it higher should decrease the RAM required for many operations by roughly a factor of two per increment while also increasing the repository's size by some amount (because it exposes less potential deduplication), but the effect depends on the data stored in the repository (file sizes, deduplication rates, etc.).
+If you have the space and time, you can always test different values for your data by comparing `bup get --rewrite`s to new repositories with different settings.

-    `legacy` refers to the current split method, which has an unintentional quirk where it "skips a bit".
+    `legacy` refers to the current split method, which has an unintentional, but harmless quirk.
+See DESIGN in the source tree for further details.

     *NOTE:* Changing this value in an existing repository will duplicate data because it causes the split boundaries to change,